 Recently she took on volunteering in countries other than her own –something that she had wanted to do for a long time.
 Marie generously shares with us about those experiences and her learning process.

-If you want to join us and contribute your stories and topics please contact us using the EwA contact form.
+If you want to join us and contribute your experience, stories and areas of interest please contact us using the EwA contact form.